 On average, 3.5 oz (100 grams) of salmon contains 127 calories.
 Note that the exact total varies with the species.

-1. How much protein is in salmon?
+1. How much protein?

 With up to 20 grams of protein per 100 grams of meat, salmon is a muscle-building ally.
 It may not be the most wallet-friendly option, but it’s an excellent alternative to chicken, beef, lamb, or pork.